Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 4-3 Characteristics of Unapproved Drugs without Information on Development in Japan

-Here, we investigated the characteristics of the 149 items that were classified as "no information on domestic development" with no evidence of domestic development by the end of the December 2020 survey ( Fig. 6 ).
+Here, we investigated the characteristics of the 149 items that were classified as "no information on domestic development" with no evidence of domestic development by the end of the December 2020 survey ( Figure 6 ).

-Fig. 6 Characteristics of Unapproved Drugs with No Information on Development in Japan (as of Dec.
-31, 2020) Figure 6: Characteristics of unapproved drugs with no domestic development information (as of the end of December 2020)
+Figure 6: Characteristics of unapproved drugs with no domestic development information (as of the end of December 2020)

 Note 1: Development information is based on "Tomorrow's New Drugs".